 having just delivered the military top brass who were boarding the aircraft.

 |The only known visit of a Douglas DC-7 to Adelaide was this Pan American DC-7F N737PA, which arrived 23 November 1963

 from Manila direct.
 It was carrying the much publicised Chrysler Turbo-Car on a world tour.
 The aircraft's Pan Am name

 was changed from Clipper Kingfisher to Clipper Chrysler for the tour.

 |In June 1966 two Lockheed L382B civil Hercules N9263R & N9267R of Alaska Airlines deployed to Adelaide to operate a month

 of shuttles to Saigon, transporting Adelaide-built dismantled military sheds to the US military in South Vietnam.
 B&W does not do

 justice to the bright gold, red and white Golden Nugget Freighter colour scheme, and grey underwing auxiliary fuel tanks.

-Stan Booker of Stan's Airplane Sales, Fresno California.
-He had just purchased six RAAF Dakotas listed for disposal at Parafield
+US aircraft dealer Stan Booker of Stan's Airplane Sales, Fresno California.
+He had just purchased six RAAF Dakotas up for